ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ## ‘Official’ status <span class="govuk-tag govuk-tag--green"  style="vertical-align:middle;" aria-hidden="true">Official</span>

-Official building blocks are either:
+Official building blocks have either:

-- for the Probation Digital Services (PDS) platform
+- started as ‘experimental’ or ‘to be reviewed’ and then had an organisation-wide discovery and multidisciplinary team review (with accessibility testing)
-- ‘experimental’ or ‘to be reviewed’ building blocks that had an organisation-wide discovery and multidisciplinary team review (including accessibility testing)
+- been developed for the Probation Digital Services (PDS) platform

 Usage is thoroughly documented.